adrianwilker/adrianwilker/README.md

 - 🤓 Interested in **front-end**, **Human-Computer Interaction**, **UI/UX**, **Software Quality Assurance**.

-- 💙 In my free time I like to watch movies and series, listen to music, read books, spend time with my family.
+- 💜 In my free time I like to watch movies and series, listen to music, read books, spend time with my family and friends.

 <h2> 📫 How to reach me </h2>
 <p>